draumaz/wrist/README.md

 # embrace the wrist
 ```
 export KISS_PATH="$KISS_PATH:/path/to/wrist/core"
-# if not a Mac, export the following
+# if not a Mac, export the following too
 export KISS_PATH="$KISS_PATH:/path/to/wrist/banana"
 ```